 James Norton has already played a vast sweep of primetime characters on the small screen, from vicar to violent psychopath to refined Russian prince, but it’s his latest role in BBC drama / blatant Bond audition McMafia where his true credentials shine through.

 His first scene as smoldering hedge fund manager Alex Godman – son of an exiled Russian mafia boss – sees him step out of a car in a sleek dinner suit, stoking speculation that the role is the actor’s training wheels for a stint as 007.
 Beyond black tie, his way with a Prince of Wales check and country attire ensures he’d make a highly exportable flagbearer for the very best of British heritage.

 Secret weapon: Bone structure that could be used as a close-combat weapon.
 And seduce a few million cinemagoers in the process.

 Codename: From Hackney With Love

-Far more than just signalling the first black agent, Elba would make an ultra-stylish Bond, with a pedigree in sharp dressing honed during stints in Luther and The Wire.
+Far more than just signaling the first black agent, Elba would make an ultra-stylish Bond, with a pedigree in sharp dressing honed during stints in Luther and The Wire.
 An expert in tonal layering and well-cut tailoring, his muscular physique is no stranger to a tux.